bblingeek/cimg_unit_test/README.md

 TODO
 ----
 1. Organize the tests and name them meaningfully.
    For eg. Tests for constructors, Tests for getter methods, Tests for setter methods, etc.
+2. Improve code coverage

 *NOTE: When executed in HTML output mode, file named "output.html" is generated in the same directory.